Linear Resistivity from Spatially Random Interactions and the Uniqueness of Yukawa Coupling: A detour: the failure of Fermi's golden rule

 As discussed in the previous section, momentum conservation is relaxed at each interaction vertex due to disorder averaging.
 This decouples spatial momentum across different interaction lines.
 It is therefore highly likely that the golden rule, which relies on well-defined scattering kinematics, fails to correctly estimate the resistivity in SYK-rised models, even in the presence of quasiparticles.
+The mechanisms governing when the golden rule applies or fails in SYK-rised models remain unknown and deserve further investigation.